blittable/rustup/src/lessons/lesson_sixteen/README.md

 ## Objectives

-- Look at Rc, and RcCell in the context of a problem
+- Look at Rc, and RefCell in the context of a problem

 | Option                            | Details       | Issue             |
 | --------------------------------- | ------------- | ----------------- |